 Social host ordinances give communities a practical tool for holding adults accountable.
 These laws allow law enforcement to cite the individual who hosted the underage drinking party on their property.
 More than 150 cities or counties and 24 states have adopted social host ordinances.

-For more information on advocating for a social host ordinance in your community, download MADD’s sample social host law and the social host brochure, and take them to elected officials in your local municipality to make a difference.
+For more information on advocating for a social host ordinance in your community, download MADD’s sample social host law, and take them to elected officials in your local municipality to make a difference.
 For questions or more information, please email us at firstname.lastname@example.org